Are You Dissatisfied with Your Sex Life?

 To combat that paradox, I help couples find new energy and creative ways to add excitement and longing to their relationship to keep sensuality alive.
 The ultimate goal of our work together is for you and your partner’s emotional and physical needs to complement each other.
 Once this balance is achieved, intimacy between you and your partner can truly flourish.

 Concerns you may have about couples sex therapy…

-The stress created by a strained relationship can also negatively impact other aspects of your life, such as work productivity, your relationships with friends and other family members, and how you feel about yourself.
+Therapy is an investment in yourself, your partner, and your relationship.
+The stress created by a strained relationship can negatively impact areas of your life beyond your sex life; for instance, your productivity at work, relationships with friends and family, as well as the way you feel about yourself.

-By investing in your relationship now, you are not only creating the opportunity to communicate and connect more intimately with you partner, but you can also build the trust, love and connection that you’ll carry throughout the rest of your lives.
+By investing in your partnership now, you are not only creating the opportunity to communicate and connect more intimately with your partner, but you can also build a level of trust, love, and connection that you’ll carry throughout the rest of your lives.

-I’m afraid talking about our problems will shine a light on all that’s wrong and make everything even worse.
+I’m afraid that talking about our problems will make everything even worse.

-But, if you truly value growth and have a strong desire to reconnect with your partner, working through your problems can lead to more self-awareness, increased empathy, compassion and trust.
+Therefore, if you truly value growth and have a strong desire to reconnect with your partner, I can help you work through your problems and lead you both to greater self-awareness, increased empathy, compassion, and trust.